fhamborg/news-please/README.md

 ### What's next?

-Want to crawl other websites?
-We've got your back!
-Simply go into the [`sitelist.json`](https://bitbucket.org/fhamborg/news-please/wiki/user-guide#markdown-header-add-own-urls) file and add the root URLs.
-You also might want to check out our guide for the [config file](https://bitbucket.org/fhamborg/news-please/wiki/configuration).

-We have also collected a bunch of useful information for both [users](https://bitbucket.org/fhamborg/news-please/wiki/user-guide)  and [developers](https://bitbucket.org/fhamborg/news-please/wiki/developer-guide).
+We have collected a bunch of useful information for both [users](https://bitbucket.org/fhamborg/news-please/wiki/user-guide)  and [developers](https://bitbucket.org/fhamborg/news-please/wiki/developer-guide).
+As a user, you will most likely only deal with two files: the [`config.cfg`](https://bitbucket.org/fhamborg/news-please/wiki/configuration) and the [`sitelist.json`](https://bitbucket.org/fhamborg/news-please/wiki/user-guide#markdown-header-add-own-urls).

 ## Future Improvements
 * Better error handling incl. more descriptive messages